Alabama Court Records

 Restitution: If a court orders restitution, the breaching party is typically ordered to give up any gains they made dues to the breach of contract.
 Its aim is also to restore the parties to the state they were before the breach of contract occurred.

-Contract Rescission: In cases where the breach occurred via duress or fraud, the remedy can be the termination of the contract to rescind the obligations of the aggrieved party.
+Contract Rescission: In cases where the breach occurred via duress or fraud, the remedy may be the termination of the contract to rescind the obligations of the aggrieved party.

-Contract Rectification: The involved parties can resolve to reform/rewrite the contract after a breach occurs.
+Contract Rectification: Involved parties may resolve to reform/rewrite the contract after a breach occurs.

 Specific Performance: This is an equitable resolution for a breach of contract.
 The court’s verdict usually includes the breaching party carrying out an act of redemption.

-Aggrieved parties can file a breach of contract suit at the trial court within their county area.
-If the damages amount to more than $10,000, the claims can be filed at the Circuit Courts.
-The Alabama District Courts hears breach of contract cases that involve damages between $3,000 to $10,000.
+Aggrieved parties may choose to file a breach of contract suit at the trial court within their county area.
+If the damages amount to more than $10,000, the claims are typically filed at the Circuit Courts.
+In contrast, the Alabama District Courts hears breach of contract cases that involve damages between $3,000 to $10,000.

 To file a breach of contract suit, interested parties can pick up a complaint form at the appropriate trial court within their judicial district.
 The complaint form is usually completed by putting the details of the claims, the contact details, and other identification details of the defendants.
-Claimants will also pay the required filing fees.
-All complaints can be filed at the Clerk’s Office location or via U.S mail.
-Alternatively, complainants can file via the court’s electronic filing website.
+Claimants also pay the required filing fees.
+Complaints may be filed at the Clerk’s Office location or via U.S mail.
+Alternatively, complainants may opt to file via the court’s electronic filing website.

 What Defenses Can Be Used Against a Breach of Contract Claim in Alabama?

-Possible defenses that a party can use against a breach of contract claim in Alabama include:
+Possible defenses used against a breach of contract claim in Alabama may include:

 What are Property Disputes in Alabama?